LarsBreum/WebprogrammingLab2/README.md

 Answer: Function components have no state and simply displays some UI.
 Class components are (simple) classes that can implement methods and logic in different ways. https://www.geeksforgeeks.org/differences-between-functional-components-and-class-components-in-react/

+Class components have lifecycle methods which can be used to control what happens during specific times of the in the creation/updating/desctruction of components.
+Hooks can be used for most things now.

+function components are easier to read and implement in many cases, and can use props directly.

 ## Q2

 The render function must be a pure function of props and the